tekstrom11/CCS5008ExampleCode/CandtheStack/readme.md

-# C on the Stack
+# C and the Stack

-Code samples related to the module "C on the Stack".
+Code samples related to the module "C and the Stack".

 * Sample Code - Code provided on slides or as full samples
 * Solution Code - Solution to follow along videos